 Sánchez has introduced the SSIA in each of the previous three sessions of Congress, and the bill currently has 59 co-sponsors.

 “We owe it to our children to protect them and make sure they have a safe and comfortable learning environment at school,” said Sánchez.
-“We are failing our students if they are afraid to come to school because they face daily threats and intimidation.”“Bullying can destroy a student’s self-esteem and wreck their academic progress.
-No child deserves to be bullied or harassed, and it’s time we made this violent and destructive behavior a relic of the past,” she said.
+“We are failing our students if they are afraid to come to school because they face daily threats and intimidation.”

 The Safe Schools Improvement Act has garnered support more than 100 organizations, including the National PTA; the American Federation of Teachers; the American Library Association; Big Brothers Big Sisters of America; the Gay, Lesbian, and Straight Education Network; the Human Rights Campaign; the National Council of La Raza; and the Anti-Defamation League.